playcanvas/playcanvas-rest-api-tools/README.md

 #### Snapchat ad support

-The Snapchat ad network requires the CTA function to be in the `index.html` where the network can replace the with a unique tracking version when it is served to the user.
+The Snapchat ad network requires the CTA function to be in the `index.html` where the network can replace it with a unique tracking version when it is served to the user.
 The URL will be set in the Snapchat Ad campaign tool.

 The ad project should call `snapchatCta();` as the CTA function instead of `mraid.open('someurl');`.